SFML/SFML-Website/pages/tutorials/3.0/window/window.md

-# Opening and managing a SFML window
+# Opening and managing an SFML window

 ## Introduction